naheem88/Java-CW/README.md

 2. Console Menu Implementation (Phase2)
 The class WestminsterShoppingManager should display a menu in the console (not in the GUI) containing the following management actions from which the manager can select one. – You should have a menu with a list of options
 • Add a new product to the system.
-It should be possible to add either electronics or clothing, with all the relevant informa􏰁on (all the attributes defined in the relative class).
+It should be possible to add either electronics or clothing, with all the relevant information (all the attributes defined in the relative class).
 You should consider that the system can have a maximum of 50 products (5 marks).
 • Delete a product from the system, inserting the product ID.
-Display a message with the informa􏰁on of the product (if it is electronics or clothing) that has been deleted and the total number of products left in the system (5 marks).
+Display a message with the information of the product (if it is electronics or clothing) that has been deleted and the total number of products left in the system (5 marks).
 • Print the list of the products in the system.
-For each product, print on the screen all the information (a􏰃ributes defined in the corresponding class) and say if it is electronics or clothing.
+For each product, print on the screen all the information (attributes defined in the corresponding class) and say if it is electronics or clothing.
 The list should be ordered alphabetically according to the product ID (6 marks).
-• Save in a file the list of products that have been added to the system, with all the rela􏰁ve attributes.
-The next time the application starts, it should be able to read back all the informa􏰁on saved in the file and continue to use the system (6 marks).
+• Save in a file the list of products that have been added to the system, with all the relative attributes.
+The next time the application starts, it should be able to read back all the information saved in the file and continue to use the system (6 marks).
 3. Graphical User Interface (GUI) Implementation (Phase3) Whilst the manager interacts with the system through the menu console, the client will interact with the system through a graphical user interface.
 Open a Graphical User Interface (GUI) from the menu console – you will have an additional option that the user can select to open the GUI.